 Adult Clinical Psychologist

 Dr. Teplin is adjunct faculty in the Doctor of Clinical Psychology program at Medaille College in Buffalo, New York.
-He is also on the Editorial Review Boards for the International Journal of Clinical & Health Psychology, the Journal of Addictive Diseases, the Journal of Attention Disorders, the Journal of Opioid Management, the Journal of Psychology: Interdisciplinary & Applied, and Mental Health & Substance Use.
-He is also an Ad-hoc Peer Reviewer for the American Journal on Addictions, Attention Deficit and Hyperactivity Disorders, Drug & Alcohol Dependence, and Substance Abuse.
-In addition, Dr. Teplin is on the Professional Advisory Board of the Attention Deficit Disorder Association.
-He was also Past Chair of the Canadian Psychological Association Section on Addiction Psychology.
+He is also on the Editorial Review Boards for the International Journal of Clinical & Health Psychology, the Journal of Addictive Diseases, the Journal of Attention Disorders, the Journal of Opioid Management, and the Journal of Psychology: Interdisciplinary & Applied.
+He is on the Professional Advisory Board of the Attention Deficit Disorder Association.
+Dr. Teplin was also Past Chair of the Canadian Psychological Association Section on Addiction Psychology.